samullen/presentations/telemetry_by_the_numbers/presentation.md

 ^
 - Maggie and Bruce for making Lone Star Elixir possible
-- All of you for sitting through me nerding out on Metrics and Transformers
 - If you have questions, you can find me in the hallway or online